socprime/SigmaUI/README.md

 - [ ] Update tooltips for automatic spell checking
 - [ ] Populate dictionaries with more log sources
 - [ ] Optimize the app backend for better performance
+- [ ] move all code from python 2.7 to python 3